-If you find it challenging to stay on top of data center trends, you’re not alone.
+You're not alone if you find it challenging to stay on top of data center trends.
 Regardless of whether you’re considering sustainability, the data center vs. cloud debate, higher densities, automation, or agility, the industry moves fast – in many different dimensions.

 To keep a pulse on anything and everything having to do with trends that impact data centers, consider the following resources: